Box tree moth

 Profile

-The boxwood borer originates from Japan.
-The caterpillars live in loose webs on box trees, where their feeding activity can cause massive feeding damage up to and including balding.
+The box tree moth originates from Japan.
+The caterpillars live in loose webs on box trees, where their feeding activity can cause massive damage and even lead to them being eaten bare.

 Aktuelle Warnungen